Relationships can be tough even under the best circumstances. But throw in a few

 "A much better way to approach this is to clearly state what you are thinking and feeling, and make sure you 'own' it — as in, it’s not your

 partner’s fault that you feel that way," McManus says.
 "Then they will have the opportunity to respond without being on the defensive.
 This is a skill everyone in a relationship could benefit from learning!"
+4 Ignoring Each Other

 If you don't acknowledge each other throughout the day, take note.
 "You [may] think everything is OK because there is no conflict right now but what is happening at this phase is your relationship may be dying

 due to neglect that has become chronic," couples therapist Dr. Gary Brown, PhD, LMFT, FAPA, tells Bustle.
 "Try saying good morning and physically reaching out to each other."
+5 Not Asking Questions

 While you may feel like you know each other really well, if you stop